 An alarming number of children experience significant trauma or chronic stress throughout childhood, manifesting in cognitive, social, physical, and emotional impairment.
 These challenges are expressed in the P-12 academic setting through difficulties with behavioral and emotional self-regulation, academic functioning, and physical ailments and illness.
 Advances in trauma-informed care, as applied to the school environment, have inspired new hope for educators who observe first-hand the learning challenges facing traumatized children.
 This article defines the nature of the problem along with a guiding framework to assist educators and mental health professionals in transforming to a trauma-informed school culture.

 Morton, Brenda and Berardi, Anna A. PhD., "Trauma-informed school programming: Applications for Mental Health professionals and Educator partnerships" (2017).
-Faculty Publications - School of Education.
+Faculty Publications - College of Education.
 177.